Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 If you wish to add or correct the etymology for an element for the map you can do it on [openstreetmap.org](https://www.openstreetmap.org/).
 You can learn how to map on [the official welcome page](https://www.openstreetmap.org/welcome) and on [LearnOSM](https://learnosm.org/).

-The wikidata ID of an object can be found by searching its name on [wikidata.org](https://www.wikidata.org/wiki/Wikidata:Main_Page), once the subject will be opened its alphanumeric ID will be both on the right of the title and in the URL.
+The wikidata ID of an object/person/... can be found by searching its name on [wikidata.org](https://www.wikidata.org/wiki/Wikidata:Main_Page), once the subject will be opened its alphanumeric ID will be both on the right of the title and in the URL.

 Suppose for example that you want to tag something named after Nelson Mandela: after searching it on wikidata you will find it's page at https://www.wikidata.org/wiki/Q8023 .
 As can be seen from the URL, it's ID is `Q8023`.
-You will then need to add the tag `name:etymology:wikidata`=`Q8023` to the map element.

 1. Find the element of interest on OpenStreetMap
 2. If the element has a [`name:etymology:wikidata`](https://wiki.openstreetmap.org/wiki/Key:name:etymology:wikidata) or [`subject:wikidata`](https://wiki.openstreetmap.org/wiki/Key:subject) tag then the element should already be available on Open Etymology Map.
 If it isn't, the tag value may contain an error, like not being a valid Wikidata ID.
 If it is present but with the wrong etymology, search on Wikidata the ID for the correct etymology and edit the tag with the new ID.